 The SSE Airtricity Eco Explorers Club

-Together with their Sustainability Partner Dublin Zoo, SSE Airtricity have launched The Eco Explorers Club, a 10 week brand-new series designed to entertain and educate primary school children and their families alike.
+Together with their Sustainability Partner Dublin Zoo, SSE Airtricity have launched The Eco Explorers Club.
+Enjoy two series designed to entertain and educate primary school children and their families alike.

 Don’t miss out on: